United Kingdom and the American Civil War: Emancipation Proclamation

-During the late spring and early summer of 1862, Lincoln had come to see that he must broaden the base of the war.
-The Union itself was not enough; the undying vitality and drive of Northern anti-slavery men must be brought into full, vigorous support of the war effort and so the United States chose to declare itself officially against slavery.
-The Lincoln administration believed that slavery was the basis of the Confederate economy and leadership class and that victory required its destruction.
-Lincoln had drafted a plan and waited for a battlefield victory to announce it.
-The Battle of Antietam gave Lincoln victory, and on September 22, he gave the Confederacy 100 days notice to return to the Union or else on January 1, 1863, all slaves held in areas in rebellion would be free.
+During the late spring and early summer of 1862, as the war dragged on and the Confederates used their slaves to aid their war effort, Lincoln decided that emancipation was (to quote the Emancipation Proclamation) "a fit and necessary war measure for suppressing [the] rebellion".
+Lincoln drafted the Preliminary Emancipation Proclamation and waited for a battlefield victory to announce it.
+The Battle of Antietam gave Lincoln a victory, and on September 22, he issued the Preliminary Emancipation Proclamation, giving the states that had seceded 100 days to return to the Union or, on January 1, 1863, all slaves held in areas in rebellion would be free.
+On that date, Lincoln issued the Final Emancipation Proclamation, which, in addition to freeing the slaves in the states in rebellion, allowed them to "be received into the armed service of the United States", thereby further helping the Union war effort.

 William Ewart Gladstone, the Chancellor of the Exchequer and a senior Liberal leader, had accepted slavery in his youth; his family had grown wealthy through the ownership of slaves in the West Indies.
 However, the idea of slavery was abhorrent to him, and his idea was to civilise all nations.
 He strongly spoke out for Confederate independence.
 When the Emancipation Proclamation was announced, he tried to make the counterargument that an independent Confederacy would do a better job of freeing the slaves than an invading northern army would.
 He warned that a race war was imminent and would justify British intervention.
 Emancipation also alarmed the British Foreign Secretary Lord John Russell, who expected a bloody slave uprising.
 The question then would be British intervention on humanitarian grounds.
 However, there was no slave uprising and no race war.
 The advice of the war minister against going to war with United States, as well as the tide of British public opinion, convinced the cabinet to take no action.